amenzhinsky/iothub/README.md

 Azure IoT Hub SDK for Golang, provides both device-to-cloud ([`iotdevice`](iotdevice)) and cloud-to-device ([`iotservice`](iotservice)) packages for end-to-end communication.

 API is subject to change until `v1.0.0`.
-Bumping minor version indicates breaking changes.
+Bumping minor version may indicate breaking changes.

 See [TODO](#todo) section to see what's missing in the library.